appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

    d0    d1    d2 (TN assignment added)
 ~~~~~~~~~~~

-The TN assignment event is logged in the Transparency Log, and the SE receives an SD-JWT containing the telephone number claims and a new Notary Receipt.
+The TN assignment event is logged in the Transparency Log, and the SE receives an SD-JWT containing the telephone number Right to Use claims and a new Notary Receipt.
 This SD-JWT is also stored in the SE’s Vesper Wallet for future use.

 ### Claim Agent Adds Rich Call Data (RCD)